 Over the past few years, the Center for Health Care Strategies (CHCS) has convened leading-edge Medicaid plans and provider organizations in its Complex Care Innovation Lab, in which participants recognized that failure to address early childhood adversity too often creates a socially constructed pathway to super-utilization.
 CHCS’ exploratory work evolved into new efforts in states across the country to identify and test ground-level strategies:

 Under a planning grant from the David and Lucile Packard Foundation, CHCS convened leaders hailing from six states — Connecticut, Maryland, Minnesota, New York, Oregon, and Washington — to identify and spread strategies to support high-risk, low-income families, prevent ACEs, and improve the life chances, social determinants, and educational prospects of children.
 The following topics emerged as key priority areas to support this work:

 - Using data analytics and predictive modeling to target interventions to the highest-risk infants, families, and neighborhoods;

 - Identifying assessment tools and shared metrics (e.g., kindergarten readiness);

 - Building state and community level cross-agency partnerships (e.g., across health, early childhood, child welfare, housing, etc.); and

 - Creating new clinical models and community linkages to medical practices.

-CHCS will work closely with the participants to design interventions targeting specific high-need communities and families that are more likely to yield quicker and more significant returns than would population-wide approaches.
-At the same time, MECIL will draw attention to and support efforts that make the case for broader investments in creating optimal conditions for healthy childhood development of all children.
+CHCS worked closely with the participants to design interventions, often targeting specific high-need communities and families that are more likely to yield quicker and more significant returns than would population-wide approaches.
+At the same time, the Innovation Lab supported efforts that make the case for broader investments in creating optimal conditions for healthy childhood development of all children.